foxjazz/rust-string-sharp/readme.md

 Library that implements string traits from c# namings

-traits implemented so far:
+# traits implemented
-.indexof
+1. .indexof
-.indiciesof
+2. .indiciesof
-.reverse
+3. .reverse
-.left
+4. .left
-.right
+5. .right
-.strip_chars
+6. .strip_chars
-.strip
+7. .strip
-.append
+8. .append
-.append_date
+9. .append_date
-.append_time
+10. .append_time
+11. .pad_right
+12. .pad_left

+use string-sharp::*

 please support the project either by adding to it or a small donation of litecoin or paypal